 Since then I’ve seen more and more unusual fillings turning up on tapas menus.

-At El Maná in Puerto de la Cruz the trio of croquetas we shared were completely different from the norm.
+At El Maná (unfortunately no longer open) in Puerto de la Cruz the trio of croquetas we shared were completely different from the norm.
 It’s a vegetarian restaurant so maybe you’d expect mushroom croquettes to replace the ham, leek to replace chicken.
 But beetroot ones were quite a shock… and shocking pink inside once you ‘cracked’ them open.

 The latest additions to the diverse range of croquettes we’ve now tried on Tenerife were at Tito’s Bodeguita between Puerto de la Cruz and La Orotava.
 Chicken curry croquettes were always going to be a winner but banana flavoured ?
 Surely they belonged on the postre menu?
 But no, they were savoury and very, very tasty.